Rental Guides · Last updated 2 June 2026

 • Pisos.com: Similar to Idealista.
 Worth checking both because some landlords only list on one or the other.

-• Fotocasa: Less popular in this area but still has listings.
+• Fotocasa: Less dominant in this area but still carries listings.
 Worth a quick check.

 • WhatsApp: Word of mouth through existing housemates and local networks.
 If you know anyone already living in La Linea, ask them to put the word out.
 A surprising number of rooms never get posted publicly.